lunikodevelopment/.github/README.md

-# LunikoDevelopment is a fictisious company for now this will possibly change in the future
+# LunikoDevelopment is a fictitious company for now this will possibly change in the future

 # About Us